Mashed Potatoes 3 ways over 3 days

 3. Homemade Gnocchi:

 Having mashed potatoes made is the first big step of making homemade gnocchi.
-A standard recipe calls for 1 cup of mashed potatoes mixed with 2 cups of flour (or almond flour, for passover) and 1 egg mixed together.
+A standard recipe calls for 1 cup of mashed potatoes mixed with 2 cups of flour and 1 egg mixed together.

-Try these recipes to help you use it all up and leave over zero waste!
+Try this recipe to help you use it all up and leave over zero waste!

 Crispy Potato Skins: